eliroc98/RYouTubeDashboard/README.md

 # RYouTubeDashboard
-R Shiny App visualizing information and insights about top 100 YouTube channels
+R Shiny App visualizing information and insights about top 100 YouTube channels.

 ## Index
 - [How to use RYouTubeDashboard](#How-to-use-RYouTubeDashboard)